Skip to main content

 Submit New Data

 This growing list only features ASHP models that have been field tested and verified, but we hope to capture as many models as possible to maximize market support.
-We encourage equipment distributors, manufacturers, and other industry actors to submit additional LM compatible ASHP systems by following the steps below.
+We encourage equipment distributors, manufacturers, and other industry actors to submit additional load management compatible ASHP systems by following the steps below.
 All submitted ASHP models will need to pass a field verification test before being included on the posted list.

 Criteria: